AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Is It Hard to Get Car Insurance if My License Has Been Suspended?

 It will be more difficult to find insurance if your license gets suspended.
 Car insurance companies don’t want to insure people who are high-risk drivers or aren’t legally allowed to drive.
-You may need to shop around to find a company that will insure you.
+You may need to shop around, including with providers that specialize in high-risk drivers, to find a company that will insure you.

 Will My Rates Increase After My License Is Suspended?

 Your insurance prices will increase if your license gets suspended.
-The suspension is marked by points on your license, which is how insurance companies rate you when you buy insurance.2
+The suspension is marked by points on your license, which is how insurance companies rate you when you buy insurance.1

 What Happens if I Have an Accident Without Insurance?

 If you have an accident without insurance, you are responsible for the consequences of that accident.
-This means you must pay the medical costs of anyone you injure in the accident (as you don’t have bodily injury liability coverage) and any vehicle or other property repair costs (as you don’t have property damage coverage).
+This means you must pay the medical costs of anyone you injure in the accident and any vehicle or other property repair costs.
 On top of the liability insurance costs that you must pay to others, you are responsible for fixing your own car out of your pocket, since you don’t have full coverage to protect your car.

 You could be sued if you don’t have the funds to pay for the damages.
 If you lose the lawsuit, the judgment could let the other party put a lien on your property, such as your house, or file for wage garnishment.